P-2002/Customer-Segmentation/README.md

 This project was a collaborative effort involving countless hours of hard work, brainstorming, and analysis.
 The teamwork ensured the successful completion of a comprehensive customer segmentation system.

 Thank you for exploring our project!
-Feel free to check out the live Demo and share your feedback.
+Feel free to check out the live demo and share your feedback.